Friday, March 27, 2020

 Note that if you have no idea what to do in ports before boarding a cruise, there's always guidance on board, including recommendations for ship-sponsored shore excursions.

 Naturalist Caroline Gunn spoke about "Charles Darwin and the Voyage of the Beagle" on that same day.
-We enjoyed all of Caroline's lectures on diverse scientific scientific topics.
+We enjoyed all of Caroline's lectures on diverse scientific topics.

 Environmentalist Rachel Cartwright spoke about "Our Blue Planet," with ecology being a subject I have touched on in several other posts.
-One point she made on Cape day was that while mostly we think of trees that convert CO2 to oxygen, phytoplankton in oceans may have more of an impact.
+One point she made on that Cape Horn day was that while mostly we think of trees that convert CO2 to oxygen, phytoplankton in oceans may have more of an impact.

 Along those lines, she stressed the value of offsetting our carbon footprints by contributing to appropriate charities.